Why I am no longer a Republican.

 Trump’s arrogance, narcissism, immaturity, cruelty, immorality, lack of self-discipline and self-control, sharp-tongue—you get the idea—are antithetical to what the Bible says a leader should be.
 If even a plurality of the Republican party believes Trump is what a Republican should be, I have to be, and am, out.

 Now, do not misunderstand, I am still very conservative politically.
-In fact, the process by which Trump won the Republican nomination and how he has governed for the past four years has opened my eyes to what is, and is not, conservative politics.
+In fact, the process by which Trump won the Republican nomination and how he governed for four years has opened my eyes to what is, and is not, conservative politics.

 I am first and foremost a follower of Jesus Christ.
 My relationship with Christ and belief in the authority of God's Word is what informs my worldview.
 I truly believe that conservative politics much better fits a biblical worldview than liberal/progressive politics.
 But, with Donald Trump as the standard bearer for the Republican party, being a Republican no longer fits my worldview.
 I can no longer in good conscience identify myself as a Republican.

-Also, do not misunderstand, I did not vote for Hillary Clinton and will not vote for Joe Biden.
+Also, do not misunderstand, I did not vote for Hillary Clinton or Joe Biden.
 No way.
 Never.
 Not in a million years.
 I am diametrically opposed to virtually every political position the Democratic party takes.

 Wait, what?!
 How could I vote for Trump after what I said above?
-Because of the two candidates with a legitimate chance to win the presidential election, the people Trump will surround himself with and appoint to positions of importance will make far better political decisions than the people Joe Biden would select.
-We are not electing a king.
+Because of the two candidates with a legitimate chance to win the presidential election, the people Trump did and would have surrounded himself with and appointed to positions of importance did and would have made far better political decisions than the people Hillary Clinton would have selected and those whom Joe Biden selected.
+Here in the USA, we do not elect a king.
 While presidential power has steadily increased over the years, the executive departments and the courts still have a lot of influence.
-If I do end up voting for Trump, I will not be voting for Trump as much as I will be voting for his vice president, his secretary of state, his supreme court nominations, etc. Plus, with Trump, at least some of the laws he signs and policies he passes will be things I can agree with and support.
-That cannot be said of a Biden administration.
+If I voted for Trump, it was not so much a vote for Trump as much as it would have been a vote for his vice president, his secretary of state, his supreme court nominations, etc. Plus, with Trump, at least some of the laws he signed and would have signed, and policies he passed and would have passed, were and would have been things I can agree with and support.

 So, what is the purpose of this post?
 To encourage those who claim to follow Jesus Christ to examine their political viewpoints in light of a biblically informed worldview.
 Why are you a member of a political party?
 Can you in good conscience endorse your political party's leadership and its policies?
 Why are you going to vote for whom you plan to vote for?
 Have you truly thought through the issues, the candidates, the positions, and their implications/consequences?